 Matthew Failor: That would be good training for dogs.

-Caitlin Helfer: Well, Motorhead he really gave me a sense of like a lot of proud dad moments, you know where I was worried that that we didn’t have the front end of the team to to get us through some of the more technical section.
-Sometimes there’s glare ice, the dogs need to pitter patter and run alon, and if it’s really windy, or if there’s another team coming in.
+Caitlin Helfer: Well, Motorhead he really gave me a sense of like a lot of proud dad moments, you know where I was worried that that we didn’t have the front end of the team to get us through some of the more technical section.
+Sometimes there’s glare ice, the dogs need to pitter patter and run alone, and if it’s really windy, or if there’s another team coming in.
 So I asked a lot of Motorhead and he responded really well.
 There was only a few times where he looked at me like, Hey, I don’t know what to do.
 I don’t know where the trail is.
 What do I do because here comes a dog team?
 So in those situations, I would get out and kind of walk and show him where the trail was.
-Motorhead became a bonafide lead dog and he has never led in a race ever.
+Motorhead became a bona-fide lead dog and he has never led in a race ever.
 And I was just so proud of him.
 So that was our biggest moment of the competition.

 Caitlin Helfer: He had a lot of trust in you then.